InstituteforDiseaseModeling/covasim/README.md

 The module should then be importable as `import covasim`.

-If you want to run the model within a web application, also run: `pip install covasim[webapp]`.
+If you want to run as just a standalone model (not within a web application), you can instead run `python setup.py develop nowebapp`.

 ## Usage